Resort Subdivision of Whelan Bay

 The main boat launch area at Whiteswan Lake is on land leased from the Ministry of Parks, Culture and Sport.
 In 2023, the District entered into a five-year agreement with the lessee of the Whiteswan Lake Recreation Site to continue public access to the main boat launch area.
 The agreement was entered into with the understanding that the community docks would be used at the launch.
 However, due to their unavailability, the District purchased one new dock for the resort subdivision and the lessee agreed to use one of their own docks.
 This ensured the boat launch was available to the public for the beginning of the 2023 summer season.

 Over several years the lake level of Whiteswan Lake rose, resulting in the loss of a municipal road and public shoreline.
 A portion of the access road lost as a result of rising water levels was relocated which cost the province approximately $1.3 million to build.
 Some properties are very close to the shoreline and could be impacted through inundation, slumping/subsidence, ice and wind action if water levels continue to rise.
-The municipality agreed with property owners that the LiDAR study is an important step in assessing the potential hazards and the sustainability of the infrastructure serving the properties near Whiteswan Lake.
-Although there have been many flood hazard studies completed for many developed areas of Saskatchewan, there is no data available for the Whiteswan Lake area.
+The municipality agreed with property owners that a LiDAR study was an important step in assessing the potential hazards and the sustainability of the infrastructure serving the properties near Whiteswan Lake.
+Although there have been many flood hazard studies completed for many developed areas of Saskatchewan, there was no data available for the Whiteswan Lake area.
+The study can be found here: Whiteswan Lakes Spill Elevation Study 2023

 The Water Security Agency (WSA) offers a grant annually to municipalities to collect flood hazard data reimbursing up to 50% of the costs.
 The total cost for the LiDAR and ground survey, data analysis and report was $43,000 plus GST.
 The expenditures were incurred in 2023 and 2024.
-The WSA grant amount of $22,575.00 was received by the municipality in 2024 and will be reported in the resort subdivision revenues for 2024.
+The WSA grant amount of $22,575 was received by the municipality in 2024.

 If you would like to contact Northern Municipal Services, please fill out the Comments and Feedback form below.